The QC Writing Center

 Patience.
 It takes a while to get things started, we will try to walk you through some steps.
 Technical difficulties happen.

 Claim your accounts/know your different log-ins.
-You have a CAMS user name, an Office365 email address, and a QC Google Education Suite account, and now, a QC Navigate account and a CUNY Zoom account.
+You have a CAMS user name, an Office365 email address, a QC Navigate account and a CUNY Zoom account.
 We understand it can be challenging to have to switch back and forth.
 It gets easier, we promise!

 Pay attention to your privacy.
-We cannot meet with you unless you use your QC G-Suite account and your CUNY Zoom account.
+We cannot meet with you unless you use your CUNY Zoom account.
 This is for everyone's benefit.
 You should not share your private email account with anyone, including our staff.
 The college provides with you account that you can use for educational purposes, use it.

 Share.
-If you want your session to start on time, have a Google document ready to be shared.
+If you want your session to start on time, have an online Microsoft World document ready to share!
 If you don't know how to do this, click here.

 Have realistic expectations.
 Online tutoring is sometimes more exhausting than physical, face-to-face tutoring, please do not expect us to read through every word and sentence of large documents.